 If the requester properly files a request for an advisory opinion, the Ethics Law requires the Commission to render an advisory opinion in the matter within a certain time limit after receiving the request, unless the requester waives the time limit.
 (NRS 281A.680) Sections 28 and 42 of this bill revise the Commission's jurisdiction and procedures regarding a request for an advisory opinion.
 Under the Ethics Law, the Commission generally has jurisdiction over ethics complaints filed or initiated within 2 years after the alleged violation or reasonable discovery of the alleged violation.
 (NRS 281A.280) Section 28 of this bill similarly provides that the Commission's jurisdiction over a request for an advisory opinion extends only to past conduct occurring within 2 years of the date on which the request is filed.
-Section 42 allows the Commission to stay or dismiss the proceedings concerning the request for an advisory opinion under certain circumstances when an ethics complaint is also filed or pending that involves some or all of the same issues or facts and circumstances as the request for an advisory opinion.
+Section 42 allows the Commission to stay or dismiss the proceedings concerning the request for an advisory opinion under certain circumstances when an ethics complaint is also filed or pending that involves some or all of the same issues or facts and circumstances as the request for an advisory opinion, or when the requester has not complied with any procedural requirements of this chapter or chapter 281A of the Nevada Administrative Code.
+Section 42 requires a requester of an advisory opinion to confirm that he or she will testify truthfully.
+Section 42 of this bill further requires the requester to confirm under oath that any written information related to the request is also truthful.
 Section 42 also requires the Commission to render a decision regarding the request for an advisory opinion within the existing time limit, subject to certain exceptions.
-However, section 42 provides the Commission with more time to prepare the written advisory opinion in the matter by requiring the Commission to issue the written advisory opinion within a specified time limit after the decision is rendered.
+However, Section 42 provides the Commission with more time to prepare the written advisory opinion in the matter by requiring the Commission to issue the written advisory opinion within a specified time limit after the decision is rendered.
+Section 42 additionally allows the Commission to extend the time limit for good cause, but it must set a specific and reasonable time period for such an extension.
+Section 42 further authorizes the Commission to determine which decisions and opinions related to a request for an advisory opinion will be binding on the requester and constitute administrative precedent to be followed in the adjudication and disposition of future requests for an advisory opinion or ethics complaints.
+Section 42 confirms that a written advisory opinion related to a request for relief from the strict application of NRS 281A.410, 281A.430 or 281A.550 as well as an advisory opinion related to the past conduct of the requester are not subject to judicial review pursuant to NRS 233B.130.
+Finally, Section 42 authorizes the Executive Director and Commission Counsel to issue informal advice to a public officer or employee regarding the application of the statutory ethical standards to a given set of facts and circumstances that is not contrary to a published, precedential opinion of the Commission.
+Such advice is not binding on the requester or subject to judicial review pursuant to NRS 281A.130 and reliance on such advice protects the public officer or employee from a future finding of a violation of the Ethics Law pursuant to NRS 281A.790(6).
+Any dispute related to such advice is resolved pursuant to a request for an advisory opinion from the Commission and any decision or opinion of the Commission or advice provided by the Executive Director or Commission Counsel do not divest the Commission of its jurisdiction of an ethics complaint which allege facts separate from those relied upon to render advice.